Jay Simpson netted for the fourth successive match as Leyton Orient drew 1-1 at Luton Town.

-Orient came out unchanged following the break but whatever Orient Head Coach Ian Hendon said to the players certainly had the desired effect, as within two minutes of the O’s were level.
+Orient came out unchanged following the break but whatever Orient Head Coach Ian Hendon said to the players certainly had the desired effect, as within two minutes of the half the O’s were level.

 Clohessy had been a constant threat down the right for the O’s and the full-back showed a neat bit of skill to get the better of Potts on the flank to deliver a ball into the box for no other than Simpson to sweep home his 11th of the season.

-Cisak had rarely been troubled in the Orient goal throughout the second half with just over 20 minutes left to play the Australian was called into action to push away Cameron McGeehan’s shot from 20-yards.
+Cisak had rarely been troubled in the Orient goal throughout the second half, though with just over 20 minutes left to play the Australian was called into action to push away Cameron McGeehan’s shot from 20 yards.